Reebok's ties with rapper slammed over song said to boast of date rape

 The Parents Television Council this week called on U.S. radio stations to stop playing the song and asked the Federal Communications Commission to review whether broadcasters were violating their public interest obligation "by airing music that promotes date rape and drug use."

-Reebok, a subsidiary of Germany company Adidas (ADSGn.DE), said it "has no comment at this time."
+Reebok, a subsidiary of Germany company Adidas, said it "has no comment at this time."

 (Reporting by Chris Michaud; Editing by Jill Serjeant and Todd Eastham)